-- 2. Construction and Plumbing Codes and Records such as local ordinances adopting an international plumbing code that included the Safe Drinking water Act of 1986, year or estimated year when service lines were installed or replaced or permits for installing or replacing service lines. - 3.
+- 1. Previous Materials Evaluations such as locations of Tier 1 lead tap sampling locations that are served by an LSL. - 2.
+Construction and Plumbing Codes and Records such as local ordinances adopting an international plumbing code that included the Safe Drinking Water Act lead ban of 1986, which took effect statewide in Oklahoma on May 6, 1987, year or estimated year when service lines were installed or replaced, or permits for installing or replacing service lines.. - 3.
 Water Systems Records such as distribution system maps, meter installation records, tap cards, capital improvement or master plans. - 4.
 Distribution System Inspections and Records such as inspection records, service line repair or replacement records, or other information obtained through normal operations.